 Contact an Experienced Personal Injury Attorney in Atlanta, GA

-The seasoned legal team at W. Winston Briggs Law Firm knows how to properly value a car accident claim, because we have more than 30 years of experience fighting and winning for injured Georgians.
+The seasoned legal team at W. Winston Briggs Law Firm knows how to properly value a car accident claim because we have more than 30 years of experience fighting and winning for injured Georgians.
 We want to get to know you, review your situation, and determine the fair value of your claim – then fight hard to get it.
 Contact us today for a free consultation to learn more about how we can help you.